MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/node.md

 >
 ```

-Enter commands and press enter.
+Enter commands then press enter.

 For example: